AgileRL/AgileRL/docs/tutorials/gymnasium/agilerl_ppo_tutorial.rst

 -----------------------------
 To perform evolutionary HPO, we require a population of agents.
 Since PPO is an on-policy algorithm, there is no experience replay and so members in the population will not share experiences like they do with off-policy algorithms.
-That being said, tournament selection and mutation still prove to be highly effective in determining the effacacy of certain hyperparameters.
+That being said, tournament selection and mutation still prove to be highly effective in determining the efficacy of certain hyperparameters.
 Individuals that learn best are more likely to survive until the next generation, and so their hyperparameters are more likely to remain present in the population.
 The sequence of evolution (tournament selection followed by mutations) is detailed further below.